 OpenVMS Alpha is available on CD-ROM only.
-The OpenVMS Alpha Version 7.3-2 binary CD-ROM contains the operating system binaries and selected documentation in text and PostScript formats.
-The Open-VMS Version 7.3-2 Documentation CD-ROMs contain all OpenVMS manuals in HTML and PDF formats.
+The OpenVMS Alpha Version 7.3-1 binary CD-ROM contains the operating system binaries and selected documentation in text and PostScript formats.
+The OpenVMS Version 7.3-1 Documentation CD-ROM contains all OpenVMS Manuals in HTML and PDF formats.
 Associated product manuals are in HTML and selected product and archived manuals are in PDF format.

 Two separate versions of the Documentation CD-ROM are provided: one is a Files-11 formatted CD-ROM; the other is an ISO 9660 formatted CD-ROM.
 The contents of the two CD-ROMs are virtually identical, though each CD-ROM contains tools for viewing online documents on its target platform.
-For more information about these CD-ROMs and their contents, see the Guide to Open-VMS Alpha Version 7.3-2 CD-ROMs.
+For more information about these CD-ROMs and their contents, see the <REFER-ENCE>(GD_OVMS_V726C2_CDROM).